Skip to main content

 • Enter the certificate password, which is the same MD5 hash of the Bitdefender uninstall password.

-8. The PFX certificate must also be deployed on the local machine to the path /Library/DeployCert
+9. The PFX certificate must also be deployed on the local machine to the path: /Library/DeployCert

-To achieve this, have this certificate put together in a ZIP archive with the Bitdefender Endpoint Security Tools installation kit.
+To achieve this, add this certificate in a ZIP archive to the Bitdefender Endpoint Security Tools installation kit.

 Example: